bartificer/shownotes-misc/CCATP/ccatp-20221217-verification.md

 ## Mastodon Verification

-Twitter's verification entirely depended on there being a central organisation to trust — Twitter Inc.!
-Mastodon is a federated system without an obvious central authority where Twitter-style verification could be done, so there is no exact. analogue of Twitter's account verification on Mastodon.
+Twitter's verification entirely depended on there being a central organisation to trust — Twitter, Inc. Mastodon is a federated system without an obvious central authority where Twitter-style verification could be done, so there is no exact analogue of Twitter's account verification on Mastodon.
 However, there are a number of different verified claims possible on the system.

 ### Mastodon Link Verification